Direct applications to Deakin for Trimester 1 2024 close 18 February 2024

 Your estimated FEE-HELP repayments

-- $* is the 2019 estimated tuition fee for a Graduate Certificate of Communication (4 credit points) at Deakin
+- $* is the estimated full cost for a Graduate Certificate of Communication (4 credit points), based on the 2024 fees.

 - is the annual FEE-HELP payment, based on your current salary